Man accused of murder in New Zealand shootings also charged with terrorist act

 Tarrant is next due to appear in court on June 14, after being remanded in custody in April and ordered to undergo psychiatric assessment to determine if he was fit to stand trial.

-Police notified roughly 200 family members of attack victims and survivors about the additional charges at a meeting on Tuesday, the statement added.
-(Reporting by Charlotte Greenfield; Editing by Clarence Fernandez)
+Police notified about the additional charges to roughly 200 family members of attack victims and survivors at a meeting on Tuesday, the statement added.